Module Catalogue 2025/26

 Intended Knowledge Outcomes

-To apply basic number theory
+•To apply basic number theory

-To describe how to set and solve equations
+•To describe how to set and solve equations.

-To explain how graphs can be used to represent data
+•To explain how graphs can be used to represent data.

-To apply basic statistics and probability theory
+•To apply basic statistics and probability theory

 Intended Skill Outcomes

-To calculate fractions, percentages and ratios
+•To calculate fractions, percentages, and ratios

-To express problems in the form of algebraic symbols
+•To express problems in the form of algebraic symbols

-To solve linear and quadratic equations
+•To solve linear and quadratic equations

-To calculate the gradient of a graph line
+•To calculate the gradient of a graph line

-To assess probabilities from given data
+•To assess probabilities from given data

-To use Excel to calculate basic statistics
+•To be able to use Excel to calculate basic statistics and to create basic data visualisations.

-To use a calculator for mathematical and statistical operations.
+•To use a calculator for mathematical and statistical operations.

 Teaching Methods